Brian Hu, Ph.D.

 University of Pittsburgh

-Brian Hu, Ph.D., is a staff R&D engineer on Kitware’s Computer Vision (CV) Team located in Arlington, Virginia.
-He provides research direction and guidance in the areas of explainable AI (XAI), human-machine teaming, image retrieval, and object detection.
-In support of the CV Team, Brian is actively involved in developing new models and algorithms, running experiments, and writing papers.
+Brian Hu, Ph.D., is a staff R&D engineer on Kitware’s Computer Vision (CV) Team.
+He provides research direction and supervision in ethical and explainable AI (XAI), computer vision, and natural language processing.

-Prior to joining Kitware, Brian was a research scientist at the Allen Institute for Brain Science where he worked on data analysis and computational modeling of neural and behavioral data, biologically-plausible neural networks, and short-term memory mechanisms.
-His work in the neuroscience domain has been featured in several journals and at conferences such as the IEEE Conference on Information Sciences and Systems (CISS).
+Prior to joining Kitware, Brian was a research scientist at the Allen Institute for Brain Science where he worked on data analysis and computational modeling of neural and behavioral data.
+He has published dozens of papers in XAI, computer vision, and neuroscience.
+Brian received his Ph.D. in biomedical engineering from Johns Hopkins University.

 Brian received his Ph.D. in biomedical engineering from Johns Hopkins University.
 He received his bachelor’s degree in biomedical engineering from the University of Pittsburgh.